Budgeting for Kids: How to Make a Budget for Kids

 Imagine you wanted to learn to play basketball, but had no ball to bounce and no hoop to shoot into.
 This is what learning about money is like when you don’t have any money: purely theoretical and not particularly helpful.
 If you want your kids or teenagers to learn how to budget money, one way to start is to give them some cash to practise with.

-No matter how old your kiddo is, an allowance is a good strategy to provide them with a regular “income.”
-Some experts say the child’s age should equal the dollars per week, but crunch the numbers and figure out what works best for your family.
+No matter how old your kiddo is, giving your kids an allowance is a good strategy to provide them with a regular “income.”
+Some experts say the child’s age should equal the dollars per week, but crunch the numbers using our allowance calculator and figure out what works best for your family.

 The point is that money needs to come in before it goes out, and your child needs a fixed dollar amount they can build their budget around.